raidzero/XBeQuiet/README.md

-XBFQuiet
+XBeQuiet
 ========

-Xposed module to silence Brave Frontier
+Xposed module to silence any app